• Home

 At least 75% of my professional time is spent providing writing for and about artists so you’ll find a lot of advice.
 You’ll also find links to more articles to help you further.
+If you need my help visit this page.

 Keep Your Sentences Simple, Short and Sweet

 Your sentences should correspond with the ideas you are expressing.
-When I’m writing art reviews, from the position of an arts writer or curator, I may choose to explain in-depth artistic processes.
-I can readily use art jargon and complex, historical references to art.
-My sentences may expand to reflect the broad topic I have chosen.
+For example, when I’m writing art reviews, from the position of an arts writer or curator, I may choose to explain in-depth artistic processes.
+I can readily include art jargon and historical references.
+However, when you’re writing about your artistic process my advice is: shorter sentences are easier to understand than longer ones.

 For optimum clarity the general rule is 20 words or less in a sentence.
 Keeping your sentences short this way will also help you avoid making grammatical errors.